Regional Municipal Court

 - Instant update of your personal filer.

 Due to COVID-19, please note that there is a delay in the processing of statements of offence.
-You can still pay your statement online by making sure you have entered the correct information.

 Payments can be made by cheque, bank draft or money order payable to “Cour municipale régionale de Vaudreuil-Soulanges”.
 You must attach to your payment the reply form identifying the offence number.
 Please note that if your licence is suspended, personal cheques are not accepted.